The VAT Act provides special dispensations to a vendor that carries on agricultural, pastoral or other farming activities (farming enterprise).

 Part A of Schedule 2 to the VAT Act sets out a complete list of the goods.

-- A tax invoice is issued for the supply of such good is issued in accordance with section 20(4) of the VAT Act;
+- A valid tax invoice must be issued for the supply of such goods in accordance with section 20(4) of the VAT Act;

 A vendor that intends to be placed under the Category D tax period must meet the following criteria:

-- The enterprise must consist solely of agricultural, pastoral or farming activities.
+- The enterprise must consist solely of agricultural, pastoral or farming activities; and

 - The total turnover from all farming activities must not exceed R1,5 million per consecutive period of 12 months.

-Where the value of taxable supplies exceeds R1,5 million in any consecutive period of 12 months, the Commissioner will allocate either a Category A or B tax period to the vendor (two-monthly tax period).
+Where the value of taxable supplies exceeds R1,5 million in any consecutive period of 12 months, the Commissioner will allocate either a Category A or B tax period to the vendor (2 monthly tax period).

-Where the value of taxable supplies exceeds or is likely to exceed R30 million in any consecutive period of 12 months, the vendor will be obliged to fall within the Category C tax period.
+Where the value of taxable supplies exceeds or is likely to exceed R30 million in any consecutive period of 12 months, the vendor will be obliged to fall within the Category C tax period (monthly tax period).

 Top Tip: The total amount received from the supply of zero-rated goods (and services) must be disclosed in field 2 on the VAT return.